 Prior to joining ASC, Wendy was a partner at Finlaysons.

 Ashley’s responsibilities include: Providing management and financial oversight, ensuring compliance with statutory requirements, and developing strategies and execution to ensure long term financial success for the ASC group.

-Prior to his current role Ashley was the Financial Controller for ASC Shipbuilding, a role he still maintains as General Manager – Finance (Shipbuilding), which sees him work closely with ASC Shipbuilding management to manage the financial performance of the Program.
+Prior to his current role Ashley was the Financial Controller for ASC Shipbuilding which saw him work closely with ASC Shipbuilding management to manage the financial performance of the Program.